markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## ExpireDate
 A `DateTime` representing the time the Access Token will expire.
-If the Access Token is expired, the functions in this module will attempt to autmatically renew the token upon the next API call.
+If the Access Token is expired, the functions in this module will attempt to automatically renew the token upon the next API call.

 ```yaml
 Name: ExpireDate